Sympathetic cooling and squeezing of two co-levitated nanoparticles: Sympathetic Cooling

-Fig.~\ref{fig: Cool}a) shows the spectra of the two modes cooled to minimum temperatures of $T_{+} = 200\pm10$\,mK and $T_{-} = 190\pm40$\,mK (calculated from the area under the PSDs) at a pressure of $P = 3.2\times10^{-7}$\,mbar and the uncooled spectra with a temperature of $293$\,K at $P = 1.3\times10^{-2}$\,mbar.
-As expected, it was found that each particle was cooled by the same ratio in each mode.
+In the experiment, the feedback was implemented by applying a bandpass filter to the position signal of the particle to remove noise and other modes from the feedback signal then amplifying and adding a $\pi/2$ phase shift to estimate the current velocity of the particle~\cite{Dania2020, Penny2021}.
+Fig.~\ref{fig: Cool}a) shows the spectra of the two modes cooled to minimum temperatures of $T_{+} = 200\pm10$\,mK and $T_{-} = 190\pm40$\,mK (calculated from the area under the PSDs) at a pressure of $P = 3.2\times10^{-7}$\,mbar and spectra of the modes with no cooling ($T_{+} = T_{-} =293$\,K) at $P = 1.3\times10^{-2}$\,mbar.
+As expected, the temperature compression ratio of a mode was found to be the same for each particle.
 The final temperatures reached are approximately twice as high as the expected temperatures from measurements of detection noise and pressure.
-By comparing the measured mode temperature as a function of gain to the theoretical prediction (fig.~\ref{fig: Cool}b) we see that the temperatures are higher at low gain than expected.
+By comparing the measured mode temperature as a function of feedback gain to the theoretical prediction (fig.~\ref{fig: Cool}b) we see that the temperatures are higher at low gain than expected.
 This suggests additional heating of the particle motion which calculations show could be partly due to voltage noise in the electronics.
 The voltage noise is increased compared to a single particle since the particles are pushed off-centre by their Coulomb repulsion.
 Alternative trap geometries could be used to reduce this effect.
+At a pressure of $10^{-1}$\,mbar, where the particle mass was measured, this level of voltage noise would have a negligible effect on the motion of the particle.